-Traditional Cornish pasty recipe, delicious British beef pasties with rutabaga and potatoes.
+Traditional flaky Cornish pasty recipe, delicious British beef pasties with rutabaga and potatoes.

-You won’t believe how good the recipe for these Cornish pasties is!
-That flaky pastry, slightly crispy and crumbly around the edges, the tender beef pieces, the slightly sweet rutabaga, and those comforting potatoes.
+You won't believe how good the recipe for these Cornish pasties is!
+That flaky pastry, slightly crispy and crumbly around the edges, the tender beef pieces, the touch of sweetness from the rutabaga, and those comforting potatoes.